ldrahnik/elementary-random-notes/README.md

+# Create new terminal tab with the same working directory as previous one

+- double click on already opened terminal tab

-# Create terminal new tab with working directory
+# Create new terminal tab with working directory

 ```
 io.elementary.terminal -t --working-directory=$HOME/projects/..